 Physical Format of a Screenplay

-Screenplays in the United States are printed single-sided on three-hole-punched paper in the usual letter size (8.5 x 11 inch).
+Screenplays in the United States are printed single-sided on three-hole-punched paper in the usual letter size (8.5 x 11 inches).
 The top and bottom holes are then fastened together with two brass brads.
 The middle hole is left blank because it would make it more challenging to read the script rapidly if it were filled.

 Double-hole-punched A4 paper is commonly used in the United Kingdom, slightly taller and narrower than US letter size.
 However, because the pages would be cropped if printed on US paper, some UK writers structure their screenplays for US letter size, especially when American producers read their scripts.